-In June 2014, Pacific entered into a taxable Loan Agreement with JPMorgan Chase (JPMC) in the amount of \$19,500,000 with final maturity of 2021.
+In June 2014, Pacific entered into a taxable Loan Agreement with JPMorgan Chase (JPMC) in the amount of \$19,500,000 with final maturity originally expected in 2021.
 The proceeds of the loan were used to pay off a line of credit and to cover the costs associated with the leased tenant space at 155 5th Street.
-The taxable loan has principal and interest payable semi-annually with a stated interest rate of 3.13% that is fixed under an initial rate period until June 22, 2021.
+The taxable loan had principal and interest payable semi-annually with a stated interest rate of 3.13% that was fixed under an initial rate period until June 22, 2021.
+In October 2020, the loan interest rate was reset to 2.77% with final maturity of 2027.